MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     chicago′[It.employee >> Group(It.department)]
     #=>
       │ department  employee                                                      │
     ──┼───────────────────────────────────────────────────────────────────────────┼
     1 │ FIRE        JAMES A, FIRE, FIRE ENGINEER-EMT, 103350, missing; DANIEL A, …│
-    2 │ OEMC        LAKENYA A, OEMC, CROSSING GUARD, missing, 17.68; DORIS A, OEM…│
-    3 │ POLICE      JEFFERY A, POLICE, SERGEANT, 101442, missing; NANCY A, POLICE…│
+    2 │ OEMC        LAKENYA A, OEMC, CROSSING GUARD, missing, 17.68; DORIS A, OEM…│ 3 │ POLICE      JEFFERY A, POLICE, SERGEANT, 101442, missing; NANCY A, POLICE…│ =#
-    =#

-With a little bit of labeling, this hierarchy could be tranformed so that its structure is compatible with our inital `chicago` dataset.
+With a little bit of labeling, this hierarchy could be transformed so that its structure is compatible with our initial `chicago` dataset.

     Restructure =
+        :department =>
             It.employee >>
             Group(It.department) >>
             Record(
                :name => It.department,
                :employee =>
                    It.employee >>
                    Collect(:department => nothing))

-    chicago′[Restructure >> Label(:department)]
+    chicago′[Restructure]
     #=>
       │ department                                                                │
       │ name    employee                                                          │